Skip to main content

 3

-Upload Kubeconfig
+Upload and Validate Kubeconfig

-• Click “Upload kubeconfig file”
+Click “Upload kubeconfig file” and select your kubeconfig file.

 4